Leyte, Philippines - Mahanagdong, 1998

 Secretary

 This lady was one of the senior secretaries, I think.
-Her english was pretty much impeccable and
+Her English was pretty much impeccable and

 to stay on her good side, it was advisable to bring some Hershey's chocolate around every other